L'Opéra du pauvre

 L'Opéra du pauvre (English: Poor's Opera) is a piece for voices and orchestra formalized by Léo Ferré as a quadruple concept album released in 1983.
 This dreamlike and wry plea in favor of the Night, symbol of imagination and subversiveness for Ferré, synthesizes all aspects of the French poet and musician.

 History

 L'Opéra du pauvre comes from a "lyrical" ballet titled The Night, written in 1956 at the request of choreographer and dancer Roland Petit, within the Revue des Ballets de Paris.
 The piece was abandoned by Petit after a few performances (critics being severely negative).
-Ferré published the libretto same year at La Table Ronde Editions.
-This work stayed then on the shelf for twenty-six years.
+Ferré published the libretto the same year at La Table Ronde Editions.
+This work stayed on the shelf for twenty-six years.

 It was after the triple LP Ludwig - L'Imaginaire - Le Bateau ivre was released in 1982, that Léo Ferré decided to dedicate his upcoming year to bring The Night back to life.
 As time had passed, Ferré had accumulated a lot of material, and he chose to enrich his original text and score with elements from various sources, thus creating a new Baroque work of much larger scope (it would take four LP to hold this whole new version).